PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Queries/OrganizationQueries/variables/ORGANIZATION_POST_BY_ID.md

 GraphQL query to retrieve a single post by its ID.

+## Param

-`@param` postId - The ID of the post to retrieve.
+The ID of the post to retrieve.

+## Param

-`@param` userId - The ID of the user to check vote status against.
+The ID of the user to check vote status against.

+## Returns

-`@returns` The post with its metadata, attachments, vote information, and creator details.
+The post with its metadata, attachments, vote information, and creator details.